For small businesses, figuring out how to build a website can be a daunting task. It’s something you know you need… but how do you get there?

 This Is Your Domain

-Your domain is simply your website address – the thing that you type into the Google search bar to get to your site.
+Your domain is your website address – the thing that you type into the Google search bar to get to your site.

 Use a Tool